Skip to Content

 The ruins are a sad reminder of the battles

-It soon became obvious that the people of San Pietro would not be able to return to their ruined village and the modern day village now lies further down the hillside.
+It soon became obvious that the people of San Pietro would not be able to return to their ruined village.
+The modern day village now lies further down the hillside.

 A plaque dedicated to soldiers at the entrance